FrancesCoronel/intro-cs/computer_science/conferences.md

 # Conferences

-> skip school for a good reason this time
+> Skip school for a good reason this time.

 ---